anvilproject/anvil-portal/content/guides/content/using-images.md

 ## Uploading the Image to an "_images" Folder

-Using the github web interface, navigate to the parent folder of your page and add the image to an `_images` folder.
+Using the GitHub web interface, navigate to the parent folder of your page and add the image to an `_images` folder.

-In the github editor you can not create an empty folder so if the folder does not exist it will be created during the upload step.
+In the GitHub editor you can not create an empty folder so if the folder does not exist it will be created during the upload step.

 ## Referencing the Image in the Markdown